SuperOfficeDocs/superoffice-docs/docs/document/templates/variables/for-service.md

 ---
+title: Variables for service
-title: variables_for_service
+uid: variables_for_service
 description: Variables for SuperOffice Service
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
+so.topic: reference
-so.topic: reference        # article, howto, reference, concept, guide so.date: 03.23.2021
+so.date: 03.23.2021
-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Variables for SuperOffice Service